 Chairpersons will jointly report the results of committee proceedings during regularly scheduled ASUW Senate meetings.

-The ASUW Secretary shall reproduce the proposed bills and resolutions and provide copies to the Senators prior to the Senate meetings.
+The ASUW Chief of Legislative Affairs shall electronically circulate the proposed bills and resolutions to the Senators prior to the Senate meetings.

 Section 2.
 Records: A record of all bills and resolutions passed shall be maintained in the ASUW Office.
 These shall be listed according to number and shall state the following: